What is Freedom Aquatics?

 - Runs April-July

-- Meets generally start in May and end in July
+- Meets generally start in May and end in Early August

 - Swimmers build on their training to peak at the end of the season at Bronze, Silver, Junior Olympics, Age Group Championships, Senior Mets and Sectionals.